Causal Effects

 D-penicillamine; hence, we also create a version of her data with the

-variable set to placebo
+drug variable set to placebo:

 t0 <- 4